How to Repair Stained Leather in 3 Easy Steps – Colorbond Paint

 First Try Cleaning the Leather

 Before taking steps to refinish the leather, it’s best to ensure the stain won’t come out by cleaning.
-Store bought leather cleaners contain ingredients that remove a variety of leather stains; however, leather can also be cleaned using materials that can be found around the house.
+Store-bought leather cleaners contain ingredients that remove a variety of leather stains; however, leather can also be cleaned using materials that can be found around the house.

 Ink stains may be removed with rubbing alcohol.
 Dip a cotton swab in the alcohol and then gently rub the stained area in a circular motion.
 After, wipe it clean with a white cotton cloth wetted with alcohol.
-If the stain remains wet the area with acetone and let it sit for several hours.
-Then wipe down with a white cotton cloth dampened with water.
+If the stain remains wet, the area with acetone and let it sit for several hours.

 Oil and grease stains can be removed with vinegar.
 Soak a white cotton cloth in the vinegar and gently rub the stain.
 Best results are often achieved by rubbing in the direction of the grain of the leather.